1,000+ Opportunities

 Track 1 - International Research & Innovation Connected by Water: Strengthening US-German Partnership for Advancing International Research, Student Mobility, and Transdisciplinary Water Resources Innovations Malena Orduna Alegria & Stephen Good , College of Agricultural Sciences Track 2 - Education Abroad & Globalizing the Curriculum Developing a Collaborative International Exchange in Animal Behavior Taylor Chapple & Mauricio Cantor , College of Agricultural Sciences; Jamie Cornelius & David Kikuchi , College of Science Study Abroad in Southern India Sindya Bhanoo & Eliza Young Barstow , College of Liberal Arts Global Engineering Pathways: Tailored Study Abroad Programs for COE Students Madison Webb , College of Engineering Track 3 - International Industry Partnerships Advancing Transition to Next-Generation AI-Driven Smart Food Manufacturing through Strategic International Industry Partnerships Luyao Ma & Tom Shellhammer , College of Agricultural Sciences Blue Innovation Exchange: Tech Transfer for a Thriving Circular Seafood Economy: Building Industry-Academic Tech Transfer Around 100% Utilization Angee Hunt & Jason Ball , College of Agricultural Sciences Developing an International Alliance on Global Wood Outcomes Gianluca Cerullo & Matt Betts , College of Forestry Sustainable Transistor Technology by Laser-driven Transformations in Semiconductors Matt Graham & Måns Johannes Mattsson , College of Science Track 1 - International Research & Innovation Clean Energy Collaboration with ETH-Zurich on Solar Thermal Power Technologies Nick AuYeung, Associate Professor; Juve Ortiz-Ulloa, PhD candidate Creative Field Work in Chile Michael Boonstra, Senior Instructor; Andrew Myers, Senior Instructor Developing International Collaboration for COLDEX Phase 2 Ed Brook, Distinguished Professor: Christo Buizert, Associate Professor College of Earth, Ocean and Atmospheric Sciences Propelling OSU Nuclear Science and Engineering Clean Energy Research onto the Global Stage with a Focus on Small Modular Reactors Izabela Gutowska, Associate Professor Youth as Agent of Change to Build Resilience to Global Threats in their Own Local Communities Shannon Lipscomb, Professor College of Health and OSU-Cascades International Modeling Sprint Session: Improving Coastal Climate Change Adaptation Peter Ruggiero, Professor College of Earth, Ocean and Atmospheric Sciences Meagan Wengrove, Associate Professor Christa van IJzendoorn, Postdoctoral Scholar College of Earth, Ocean and Atmospheric Sciences Track 2 - Global & Intercultural Learning Sustaining People-Reef Interactions in the Gulf of Thailand Demian Hommel, Associate Professor College of Earth, Ocean and Atmospheric Sciences Building a Unifying Framework of Support for International Families Cari Maes & Sandy Goeke, Family Resource Center Division of Student Affairs Student Exchange Program with Universidad Autonoma Chapingo, Mexico Ricardo Mata-Gonzalez, Associate Dean College of Agricultural Sciences Elephants, Communities, and Biodiversity Conservation: Experiential Opportunities for Undergraduate Students in Thailand Hathai Sangsupan, Assistant Professor Jason McCarley, Professor Integrating TEK & Science in the Amazon: Creating Peru-based Seeking Solutions Courses for Students Rebekah Sinclair, Instructor Food, Energy, Water, Security and Sovereignty for Indigenous and Rural Communities in Times of Changing Climate Brent Steel, Distinguished Professor Honoring Global Culinary Heritage: Expanding Global Learning, Community-Building, and Valuing Culinary Heritage Nan Xie, Emiko Chirstopherson & Rachael Weber, Office of International Services; David Ryusaki, Global Community Kitchen Division of Student Affairs Sarah Cunningham, Senior Instructor Track 3 - Career & Workforce Development Gurwinder Mann, Student Success Services Unlocking the Global Talent Pool: A Roadmap for Students and Employers Elizabeth Simmons, Career Development Center Division of student Affairs Omar Trinidad, International Student Success Ukrainian Online Secondary Education: Increasing Capacity & Mentoring during a Time of War Lynne Hindman, Learning Experience Designer Bradley Boovy, Associate Professor, World Languages and Cultures Ending Gender Violence: OER Textbook Susan Shaw, Professor of Women, Gender, & Sexuality Studies Compassion for Biodiversity: Development of Nepal-Based Experiential Opportunities for Students Dee Denver, Department Head and Professor, Integrative Biology Global Community-Building and Valuing Culinary Heritage: Fostering global learning, connection and belonging through food and stories Nan Xie, Emiko Christopherson, Rachael Weber, Office of International Services; Sarah Cunningham, Instructor for Food in Culture and Social Justice Program; David Ryusaki, Global Community Kitchen Manager Student Affairs & College of Liberal Arts Creating A Research Hub of Excellence in Human-Wildlife Conflict Research in East Africa Ian Munanura, Assistant Professor, Forest Ecosystems and Society YouthMappers: Building Capacity in Geospatial Technology and Methods in the College of Public Health and Human Sciences Sunil Khanna, Professor and Endowed Chair in Global Health College of Public Health and Human Sciences Get a Damn Passport: First-Year Beavers Connect with Experiences Abroad LeAnn Adam, National and Global Scholarships Advising Co-learning, Cultural Exchange, and Collaboration in the Island Country of Palau Brian Endress, Associate Professor and Scott Heppell, Professor; Department of Fisheries, Wildlife, and Conservation Sciences College of Agricultural Sciences Enhancing Recruitment of African Graduate Students in Mathematics Enrique Thomann, Professor, Department of Mathematics Enhancing OSU's Visibility in Global Water Research Aaron Wolf, Professor of Geography College of Earth, Ocean, and Atmospheric Sciences Promoting the Integration of Urban Agriculture and Architectural Design with a Cross-Institutional Global Field School Gail Langellotto, Professor of Horticulture, Master Gardener Statewide Coordinator College of Agricultural Sciences University Partnerships Initiative: Sustainable Processes for Industrial Decarbonization Nick AuYeung, Associate Professor and Alpha Ousmane Toure, School of Chemical, Biological, and Environmental Engineering Enhancing Global Partnerships and Increasing Cultural Diversity at OSU-Cascades Julie Elston, Professor of Business College of Business - OSU Cascades COLDEX (Center for Oldest Ice Exploration) international graduate student exchange Ed Brook, Distinguished Professor and Director of COLDEX and Christo Buizert, Assistant Professor College of Earth, Ocean, and Atmospheric Sciences College of Forestry Chile Initiative Michele Justice, Director of International Programs Incorporating Contemporary Translated Works of Literature and World Cinema into the Creative Writing and Applied Journalism Curriculum Sindya Bhanoo, Assistant Professor, School of Writing, Literature and Film Strengthening the OSU Brand for International Fulbright Graduate Students Patrick McBrien, Director of Graduate Recruitment and Admissions and Marigold Holmes, Director of Sponsored Student Programs Graduate School and Office of International Services Food, Culture, and Biodiversity in Ecuador Course Development Dave Stone, Director of the OSU Food Innovation Center and Evie Smith, Small Farms and Master Gardeners Coordinator, Lincoln County College of Agricultural Sciences and OSU Extension Service International Student Career Readiness Program Samhita Dixit, Student Care Coordinator International Network for Antiracist Teaching in Counseling Kok-Mun Ng, Professor of Counselor Education Senior Capstone Engineering Design with the EcoSmart Cookstove Factory in Uganda Nordica MacCarty, Associate Professor, Mechanical Engineering Facilitating Study Abroad in Kathmandu, Nepal Geoffrey Barstow, Associate Professor, School of History, Philosophy & Religion Genes in the Jungle: Bringing Cutting Edge Genomics to the Maya Biosphere Reserve in Guatemala Taal Levi, Associate Professor of Fisheries and Wildlife, and PhD students Ellen Dymit and Emily Dziedzic College of Agricultural Sciences

-Based on current listing details, eligibility includes: Faculty and staff at Oregon State University.
+According to the current listing, eligibility includes: Faculty and staff at Oregon State University.
 Preference for programs that satisfy OSU degree requirements, provide new General Education courses, or develop international internships and/or research opportunities.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.